CPU: Intel Core i7-11800H

 The Katana GF76 is nothing special to look at, and it boasts the standard array of gaming laptop annoyances — bulky frame, high heat, lackluster sound and so forth.
 On top of those, however, it often staggers during day-to-day tasks, and arguably doesn't have as many ports as it needs.

 On the other hand, the Katana GF76 is not without its charms.
 Considering its screen size and components, it's easily one of the cheapest gaming laptops you'll get from a major manufacturer at this power level.
 Furthermore, while it didn't benchmark well, it ran games just fine, and offered a better keyboard than some of its competitors.

-While I can't bring myself to recommend the Katana GF76 enthusiastically, it mostly does what it sets out to do, and at a reasonable price.
+While I can't bring myself to recommend the Katana GF76 enthusiastically as one of the best gaming laptops you can buy, it mostly does what it sets out to do, and at a reasonable price.
 Read our full MSI Katana GF76 review for more information.

 MSI Katana GF76 review: Price and availability

 Tom's Guide purchased the MSI Katana GF76 11UE at Micro Center for $1,500.
 This model comes equipped with an Intel Core i7-11800H CPU, an Nvidia GeForce RTX 3060 GPU, 16 GB RAM, 1 TB SSD storage, and a 1080p, 144 Hz screen.

 There are also two other versions available: the MSI Katana GF76 11UD and the MSI Katana GF76 11UC.
 The 11UD features an Nvidia GeForce RTX 3050 Ti GPU; the 11UC features an Nvidia GeForce RTX 3050 GPU.
 Otherwise, the specs are identical to the 11UE.